-SPRING TIME SLAM IN CENTRAL FLORIDA | Coastal Angler & The Angler Magazine
+Spring Time Slam in Central Florida | Coastal Angler & The Angler Magazine

 Good reports of Tarpon and Snook have been coming from the East Coast from Ponce Inlet, Port Canaveral and south to Satellite Beach.
 The bait has arrived and has been south of the Cocoa Beach Pier down to the area just north of the Steeple, close or just behind the shore break.
 Once you find the poggies, one or two throws of the cast net and you will have plenty for days fishing.
 Look for the birds diving or start near the bait schools for active fish.
 Hook your live bait through the bottom lip then out through the nose with a 7/0 to 9/0 circle hook with at least 50lb. leader and just slow troll them keeping your eyes open for rolling Tarpon or school fish feeding in or near the bait pods.
 Tarpon, Snook, sharks, large Jacks and other species will be in the mix as well.
 Large bull redfish and Snook will be near the inlets and jetties and large sea trout close in both Banana and Indian River Lagoon systems.

-from one or more of the passing school.
-Fighting a Tarpon of 100 to 200 pounds is much easier when we are in shallower water than those in the middle of Captiva or Boca Grande passes.
-Not far from Captiva pass to the north is the famous pass of Boca Grande.
-This is a very deep pass with often having extremely hard running tides.
-The full-moon in the months of April and May will produce extremely high flood tides bringing lots of bait and numerous pass-crabs on the out-going tides.
 When this happens late to early evening it is usually game-on!
 The Tarpon will stack in the pass and the chances of hooking up or catching one of these trophies is as good as it gets, a Tarpon in the 150 to 200 pound class is the norm with fish well over 200 ponds not uncommon.
 Not only are trophy Tarpon in or near Boca Grande Pass but huge Snook either just around the corner to the north at the old Phosphate docks or just to the south at the entrance to Pelican Bay offer the chance of catching a Snook well in excess of the 33” top of slot size limits.
 I have witnessed several Snook in the 40 pound class range either landed or lost near the boat at both of these locations.

 So if you are looking to catch a slam of your own, Tarpon, Snook, Redfish and Trout, the feat can be accomplished in our Central Florida waters within a short drive of where you live.
 The month of April and May will be a great time to get out on the water and try your luck.
-Remember be safe, watch out for the late afternoon storms that approach rapidly and always wear an approved life vest while off- shore with your large outboard motor under power.
+Remember be safe, watch out for the late afternoon storms that approach rapidly and always wear an approved life vest while off-shore with your large outboard motor under power.
 Good luck and Tight-Lines.